ajayshewale/blood-bank-system/README.md

 # blood-bank-system

-This application implements the whole backend system for managing multiple blood banks.
-The whole appliaction is written in java with Spring boot framework.
+This application performs the complete backend system for handling many blood banks.
+The codebase is in Java with the Spring boot framework.

 ## Requirements
 - [Java](https://www.java.com/en/)